garrandall/popular-music-data/tracks/sowing-the-seeds-of-love-tears-for-fears.md

 Have you no idea how the Majority feels?
 So without love and a promised land
 We're fools to the rules of a Government plan
-Kick out the style !
+Kick out the style!
 Bring back the jam!

 Sowing the Seeds of Love, seeds of love, seeds of love, sowing the seeds Sowing the seeds of love, seeds of love